sul-dlss/dlme-airflow/README.md

 ECS_SUBNET={Get value from shared configs}
 ```

+If you would like to be able to skip report generation and delivery in your development environment (which can be time consuming) you can add `SKIP_REPORT=true` to your `.env` as well.

 # Fetching data for review from S3

 DLME-airlfow writes the metadata harvested from providers to S3.
 It is possible to fetch the written data in CSV format using the [aws cli](https://github.com/sul-dlss/terraform-aws/wiki/AWS-DLSS-Dev-Env-Setup).